NRCan/geo-deep-learning/docs/source/dataset.rst

 To provide as much
 flexibility as possible with variable input formats for raster data, geo-deep-learning supports:

-#.
-Multi-band raster files, to be used as is (all bands needed, all bands is expected order)
+#. :ref:`Multi-band raster files, used as is <datasetmultiband>` (all bands needed, all bands is in the expected order)
-#.
-Multi-band raster files with more bands than needed (e.g. Actual is "BGRN", needed is "BGR")
-#.
-Multi-band raster files with bands in different order than needed (e.g. Actual is "BGR", needed is "RGB")
+#. :ref:`Multi-band raster files with more bands or different order than needed <datasetmultibandmorebands>` (e.g. Actual is "BGRN", needed is "BGR" OR Actual is "BGR", needed is "RGB")
-#.
-Single-band raster files, identified with a common string pattern (see details below)
+#. :ref:`Single-band raster files, identified with a common string pattern <datasetsingleband>` (see details below)
-#.
-Single-band raster files, identified as assets in a stac item (see details below)
+#. :ref:`Single-band raster files, identified as assets in a stac item <datasetstacitem>` (see details below)

 To support these variable inputs, geo-deep-learning expects the first column of an input csv to be in the following formats.

+.. _datasetmultiband:
 Multi-band raster files, used as is
 ====================================